Information security audit: Who performs audits

+In certain regulated industries, information security audits may be mandated by law.
+In the United States healthcare sector, the Health Insurance Portability and Accountability Act (HIPAA) Security Rule requires covered entities and business associates to conduct periodic security risk assessments to evaluate the likelihood and impact of potential threats to electronic protected health information.
+To assist organizations in meeting these requirements, the Office of the National Coordinator for Health Information Technology (ONC) and OCR developed a free Security Risk Assessment Tool for small and medium-sized healthcare practices.

 Jobs and certifications in information security

 Information Security Officer (ISO)

 Information Security Officer (ISO) is a relatively new position, which has emerged in organizations to deal in the aftermath of chaotic growth in information technology and network communication.
 The role of the ISO has been very nebulous since the problem that they were created to address was not defined clearly.
 The role of an ISO has become one of following the dynamics of the security environment and keeping the risk posture balanced for the organization.

 Certifications

 Information systems audits combine the efforts and skill sets from the accounting and technology fields.
 Professionals from both fields rely on one another to ensure the security of the information and data.With this collaboration, the security of the information system has proven to increase over time.
 In relation to the information systems audit, the role of the auditor is to examine the company's controls of the security program.
 Furthermore, the auditor discloses the operating effectiveness of these controls in an audit report.
 The Information Systems Audit and Control Association (ISACA), an Information Technology professional organization, promotes gaining expertise through various certifications.
 The benefits of these certifications are applicable to external and internal personnel of the system.
 Examples of certifications that are relevant to information security audits include: